menendes/cleverbit-k8s/README.md

-İbrahim Halil Koyuncu CleverBit application
+# Ibrahim Halil Koyuncu CleverBit application
 ## Task 1

 You can find two ımages files in link below.